brendajin/HackathonAnimals/README.md

     git remote set-url origin git@github.com:brendajin/HackathonAnimals.git

-### If are not yet configured to use SSH with GitHub
+### If you are not yet configured to use SSH with GitHub

 https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account